majguo/liberty-aad-oidc/articles/blog.md

 </server>
 ```

-To add a **groups claim** into the ID token, you will need to create a group with type as **Security** and add one or more members.
-In the application registration created earlier, find 'Token configuration' > select 'Add groups claim' > select 'Security groups' as group types to include in ID token > expand 'ID' and select 'Group ID' in 'Customize token properties by type' section.
+Note, the groups claim is not propagated by default and requires additional Azure AD configuration.
+To add a **groups claim** into the ID token, you will need to create a group with type as **Security** and add one or more members to it in Azure AD.
+In the application registration created as part of Azure AD configuration, you will also need to: find 'Token configuration' > select 'Add groups claim' > select 'Security groups' as group types to include in ID token > expand 'ID' and select 'Group ID' in 'Customize token properties by type' section.
 Learn more details from these articles:

 - [Create a new group and add members](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
 - [Configuring groups optional claims](https://docs.microsoft.com/azure/active-directory/develop/active-directory-optional-claims#configuring-groups-optional-claims)